GOVTNZ/print-ready/docs/css-website-integration.md

 # CSS Integration Guide

-`printready-base.css` generic styles designed to ensure reliable printing while following good practices.
+`printready-base.css` contains generic styles designed to ensure reliable printing while following good practices.

 `printready-site.css` contains well-commented styles for components created by the JavaScript functionality and common site elements, such as breadcrumbs.
 Adjust the selectors in this stylesheet to align with your website's markup.